 The wheels are Carlsson 2/6 brilliant editions bought new in box July 16, 2011.
 They are a staggered setup 18x8 in the front and 18x9 in the back.
 The tires are Nexen N7000.
 245/40/R18 in the front and 275/35/R18 in the rear with excellent tread life.

-I have loved this car since 2010 and I want to see it passed on to someone else who also adores it.
-I admire the story, craftsmanship and love that went into every one of these cars.
+The car is mechanically sound.
+Suprisingly so.
+Sitting for the winter?
+Fires right up like it was driven yesterday.
 I have a file box full of receipts from the previous owners that includes all of the records and all of mine are digital.
-I have put over $15,000 into the car over the six years I have owned it.
+I have put over $15,000 into the car over the seven years I have owned it.

-- Silver dollar sized paint chip on rear bumper
+- Some paint missing on the rear bumper

 - Cigarette box from rear bench broke off (I still have it)